databricks/terraform-provider-databricks/docs/resources/grants.md

 - `METASTORE`: The top-level container for metadata.
 Each metastore exposes a three-level namespace (`catalog`.`schema`.`table`) that organizes your data.
 - `CATALOG`: The first layer of the object hierarchy, used to organize your data assets.
-- `SCHEMA`: Also known as databases, schemas are the second layer of the object hierarchy and contain tables and views.
+- `SCHEMA`: Also known as databases, schemas are the second layer of the object hierarchy and contain tables, volumes and views.
 - `TABLE`: The lowest level in the object hierarchy, tables can be  _external_ (stored in external locations in your cloud storage of choice) or _managed_ tables (stored in a storage container in your cloud storage that you create expressly for UC).
 - `VIEW`: A read-only object created from one or more tables that is contained within a schema.
+- `VOLUME`: An object contained within a schema that allows accessing, storing, governing, and organizing files.
+Volumes unlock new processing capabilities for data governed by the Unity Catalog, including support for most machine learning and data science workloads.
 - `EXTERNAL LOCATION`: An object that contains a reference to a storage credential and a cloud storage path that is contained within a metatore.
 - `STORAGE CREDENTIAL`: An object that encapsulates a long-term cloud credential that provides access to cloud storage that is contained within a metatore.
 - `SHARE`: A logical grouping for the tables you intend to share using Delta Sharing.
 A share is contained within a Unity Catalog metastore.